 We want more females to join Arcadis.
 We want more females to remain in Arcadis.
 We want more females to progress in Arcadis.

 - Join Arcadis.
 We want to attract the retain the best talent possible.
-We are already seeing progress in this area and in 2018 secured places in the prestigious Glassdoor and Sunday Times Top 25 best businesses to work for rankings.
+We are already seeing progress in this area, and in 2021 were ranked among the top three Best Big Companies to work for in the UK.
+Arcadis also made it into nine regional shortlists, achieving #1 place in London, #3 place in Wales and #3 place in Yorkshire & The Humber.
+The company came #2 place in Construction and Engineering’s Best Companies to work for.
 Our men and women leaders are also proactive in promoting Arcadis as an employer of choice, championing STEM subjects through widening participation in schools and universities and promoting careers in Arcadis with graduates.

 - Choose to stay in Arcadis.
 We know circumstances and priorities can change, independent of gender.
 Whilst we won’t claim the ‘first’ or the ‘only’, we have embedded policies and procedures that support those returning to work.
 These include actively promoting a flexible approach to the way our people want and choose to work and creating a Male Allies Group to build a network of influence that supports gender balance.

 - Progress in Arcadis.
 Within Arcadis, we are proud of our talent and succession planning, which sees us proactively nurturing and empowering everyone with a personal drive and ambition to accelerate their careers.
 We also continue to invest in programmes that develop our talent including the successful Women in Engineering Programme.